1. Get started

 1. Create a new timetable with 5 days

-2. Add all type (A) activities using 'Owl > Manage > Activities > Add'
+2. Add all type (A) activities (choose Manage > Activities and click Add)

-3. Forbid Friday using the red marker: pick the red marker and click the Friday
+3. Forbid Friday: pick the red marker and click the Friday

-5. Pin all cards: pick the pin and click in the top right corner of the timetable
+5. Pin all cards: pick Pin tool and click in the top right corner of the timetable

-6. Pick the red marker and click in the top right corner to forbid all time slots, then click Friday to free time slots only on that day
+6. Pick Red marker and click the top right corner to forbid all time slots, then click Friday to free time slots on that day

-7. Save two copies of this timetable: 'Week 1' and 'Week 2' by choosing 'Owl > Save As > Copy of Timetable'
+7. Save two copies of this timetable: "Week 1" and "Week 2" by choosing Save As > Copy of Timetable

 8. For each timetable add type (B) activities and generate the timetable again.